kaitlyncliu/Etsy-Scraper/README.md

 git clone https://github.com/kaitlyncliu/Etsy-Scraper
 pip install bs4
 ```
-* Execute a command of the format `python scraper.py search_term num_pages` in
-* in the cloned directory.
+* Execute a command of the format `python scraper.py search_term num_pages` in the cloned directory.
 * The results will be exported to a .csv in your directory.
-Each page returns
+Each page returns ~8 results.
-* ~ 8 results.

 * Example:
 ```